JimmyCodeMunity/MachineLearning/EDA&Logistic Regression/readme.md

 The goal of linear regression is to estimate the values of β0 and β1 that minimize the sum of squared errors (SSE) between the predicted values of Y and the actual values of Y.

 Linear regression has many applications in various fields, such as finance, economics, engineering, social sciences, and more.
-It is a powerful tool for predicting outcomes and understanding the relationship between variables.
+It is a powerful tool for predicting outcomes and understanding the relationship between variables